dev-ptera/ng-infinite-scroll-poc/README.md

 # InfiniteScroll

 This is a small project to test out Angular's virtual scrolling module.
-This demo allows someone to search any accounts' historic transactions on the banano blockchain and scroll through with ease.
+This demo searches individual accounts' historic transactions on the banano blockchain and scroll through with ease.
 Pagination is cool but virtual scrolling is cooler; once a user stops scrolling for a split second, the next page of transactions is fetched via an api.

 Check out the live demo [here](https://infinite-ban-scroll.web.app/); provided below are sample addresses with large transaction history: